wulukewu/mcl-sign-in-system/README.md

 To obtain your cookies from Chrome, follow these steps:

-1. Open Chrome and log in to the NCU HumanSys portal.
+1. Open Chrome and log in to the [NCU portal](https://portal.ncu.edu.tw).
+(It is suggested to check the `Remember me` checkbox if you want to run this automatically.)
 2. Right-click anywhere on the page and select **Inspect** to open Developer Tools.
 3. Go to the **Network** tab.
 4. Refresh the page if needed, then click on any request (such as the first entry).